Maxi-online/drone-sim-pid-udp/README.md

 pip install -e .
 ```

-If PowerShell blocks activation, run (once, as Administrator):
+If PowerShell blocks activation, you can enable venv activation for the current user:

 ```bash
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser